CDCgov/SARS-CoV-2_Sequencing/protocols/CDC-Comprehensive/README.md

 # CDC Comprehensive SARS-CoV-2 Sequencing Protocols

-This is a comprehnsive set documents, including the protocols used by the DVD Pathogen Discovery lab at CDC for sequencing full genomes of SARS-CoV-2.
+This is a comprehensive set documents, including the protocols used by the DVD Pathogen Discovery lab at CDC for sequencing full genomes of SARS-CoV-2.
 Details are given for both a single-plex tiling nested RT-PCR that can be used with Sanger, ONT or Illumina sequencing platforms, as well as a multiplex tiling RT-PCR that can be used with either ONT or Illumina sequencing.

 Additionally, there are support files for primer trimming, pirmer ordering, and consensus sequence generation.